fox-one/docs.pando.im/docs/leaf/pusd.md

 ## Store pUSD

-pUSD is an [Ethereum token](https://etherscan.io/address/0xdbaef6da45984a9329c2640d19dcb9f62dc2ab66), and all of them has been transfered to Mixin Network since [Dec 23th 2020](https://etherscan.io/tx/0xccd66572e85d66cc05d50e2a16be0eb2348e34cedd34df89113e4b515caaf210).
+pUSD is an [Ethereum token](https://etherscan.io/address/0xdbaef6da45984a9329c2640d19dcb9f62dc2ab66), and has been transfered to Mixin Network since [Dec 23th 2020](https://etherscan.io/tx/0xccd66572e85d66cc05d50e2a16be0eb2348e34cedd34df89113e4b515caaf210).
 So you can store pUSD in any Mixin Network compatible wallet or Ethereum-compatible wallet.

 ## Use pUSD